Kingdom Hearts: Characters

 Kingdom Hearts features a mixture of Disney and Square Enix characters, as well as several new characters designed and created by Nomura.
-In addition to original locations, the Kingdom Hearts series features many worlds from Disney films.
+In addition to original locations, the Kingdom Hearts series features worlds from Disney films.
 Sora must visit these worlds and interact with various Disney characters to protect them from enemies.
 Often, his actions in these worlds closely follow the storylines of their respective Disney films.
 The main characters try not to interfere with the affairs of other worlds, as it could negatively affect the universe's order.
 Various Final Fantasy characters also make appearances within several worlds throughout the series.
 This includes Moogles, small creatures who are another common element in the games.
 They provide the player with a synthesis shop to create and purchase items used in the game.
 The main cast from The World Ends with You - Neku Sakuraba, Joshua, Beat, Rhyme, and Shiki - appear in Dream Drop Distance, and Kingdom Hearts III features characters from Pixar films such as the Toy Story series and Monsters, Inc., as well as Schwarzgeist, one of the bosses from Einhänder.
 Nevertheless, the usage of Disney characters is not without restrictions.
 For example, Nomura had requested the use of Oswald the Lucky Rabbit in Kingdom Hearts III, but the response from Disney was that the character would be "too difficult" to use, with no further clarification or details from Disney.